Harshfeudal-Projects/dpp-vs-setup/README.md

  ### 👷 Questions - Bugs
  - Please open an ISSUE TEMPLATE for asking question or report if this repo has bugs!
  - More command example: please visit [here](https://github.com/Harshfeudal-Projects/Raiden-Shogun)!
- - The FAQ markdown list will be added when I saw a lot of same question in this respiratory issue.
+ - The FAQ markdown list will be added when I saw a lot of same question in this repository issue.

  ### :sparkling_heart: Special thanks
   - My companions on D++ Discord server!